kevinbowie/tutorial-reactjs-linkedin/README.md

 # How to explore this project

-This project is only use public/index.html and src/App.js
+This project is only use public/index.html and src/index.js

+# What you will learn

+    What is React.js?
+    Creating and rendering React elements
+    Introducing JSX
+    Creating a React component
+    Rendering
+    Managing state with hooks
+    Using multi-state variables
+    Fetching data
+    Deploying a React app using Netlify

 # Getting Started with Create React App